ognistik/alfred-pasteflow/README.md

 <p align="center"><em><a href="https://youtu.be/2TWJGcTVy3A">~ Video Overview & Setup ~</a></em></p>

 ## WHAT IS PASTEFLOW?
 PasteFlow is a handy paste stack (or paste queue) for [Alfred](https://alfredapp.com/).
-It lets you create a list of pinned text items that you can organize, edit, and use in different ways.
+It lets you create a list of pinned items (plain text, rich text, files, or special clipboard data) that you can organize, edit, and use in different ways.

-Ever needed to copy text from various places and put it all in one final spot?
+Ever needed to copy items from various places and put it all in one final spot?
 PasteFlow makes this easy.
 No more switching back and forth to copy and paste one item at a time.
 Save time and stay *in flow* by doing all your copying first, then pasting later when you're ready.
 Since your items are saved in an actual list, you can even take a break, copy other things, and come back to your stack whenever you want.

 Thanks to Alfred's triggers, clipboard features, and actions, PasteFlow is a flexible tool that can boost your productivity when working with text.

 ---
 ## REQUIREMENTS

 * This workflow uses Alfred’s Clipboard History.
-You do not need to use Alfred as your main clipboard manager, but you must have this feature activated.
+You do not need to use Alfred as your main clipboard manager, but you must have this feature activated for all file types.

 ---
 ## HOW TO USE PASTEFLOW?
 If you're already familiar with paste stacks, you can start using PasteFlow right away with its default settings.
 Here's how to get started:

 1. **Add items to your stack:**
-   - Select text and use Pasteflow actions on them.
+   - Select text or files and use Pasteflow actions on them.
    - Set up your preferred hotkeys (green color-coded hotkeys are the most basic/essential).
    - Use PasteFlow's keyword to add items from your Clipboard to your stack.
    - Use the `:Add` option in the main menu.